Jaimeloeuf/relativity/README.md

 -- NIL --

 ## Roadmap
-- [ ] On activate / install, change settings so that the lines type is relative lines already.
 - [ ] Add highlight to line on type before jumping to preview jump destination
 - [ ] Bundle project to reduce size
 - [ ] Optimize import to only impot what is needed from vs code lib